When my patient started to weep, I understood… She said, “My doctor told me I have diabetes, and it’s incurable.”

-I’ve heard stories like hers hundreds of times since the beginning of my career, back in Lake Worth in 1992.
+I’ve heard stories like hers hundreds of times since the beginning of my career.

 So I told her, you’re not broken.
 There is no gene for type 2 diabetes.
 The things we’ve been telling people about diabetes being genetic is just dead wrong.

 Research has shown that genetic predispositions for most chronic diseases explain very little about disease.1

 The message this woman’s doctor sent her was that there was something broken inside of her.
 The truth is, we’ve been doing this to her with the abnormal environment we’ve created.